MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 deleted outright, and Layer 4b would need its opening/verification step finished rather than removed.

-This mirrors the finding documented for the Noir/Barretenberg comparison in `~/zk_fba_noir/NOIR_SCALING_ANALYSIS.md`: a non-cryptographic, prover-only sanity-check layer is the dominant cost at scale in a hand-written prover, not the KZG/quotient machinery itself.
+This mirrors the finding documented for the Noir/Barretenberg comparison: a non-cryptographic, prover-only sanity-check layer is the dominant cost at scale in a hand-written prover, not the KZG/quotient machinery itself.